dflaten/LearningHelm/README.md

 # Helm Learning Project
-This repo contains a helm chart created as a part of learning Docker Helm
+This repo contains a helm chart created as a part of learning Docker Helm.

 Here is a diagram describing the system:

 ![HelmApplicationDiagram](HelmApplicationDiagram.png "Helm Chart System Architecture.")

 ## Application Folder Structure
 ```